-All incidents of bullying (including those involving physical abuse), including cyber-bullying, racist, homophobic and gender related bullying, will be dealt with in accordance with our Anti-Bullying policy.
-This is linked with our Behaviour Policy and our PSHE programme which includes the statutory Relationships, Sex and Relationships and Health Education.
+All incidents of bullying (including those involving physical abuse), including cyber-bullying, racist, homophobic and gender related bullying, will be dealt with in accordance with each school's Anti-Bullying policy.

-[Name of school] is committed to treating all bullying seriously.
-Racial and homophobic incidents are recorded separately to general behavioural issues and appropriate consequences, re-education and support is put in place.
+The Trust is committed to treating all bullying seriously.
+Racial and homophobic incidents are recorded by our schools separately to general behavioural issues and appropriate consequences, re-education and support is put in place with the support from the Trust managed service team where appropriate.